 - Coached the elite fitness and tournament squad for over 10 years.

-- Developed the open source Martial Arts Tournament System (MATS), an online system which has been used to manage over 20 national and international tournaments.
-Written using PHP, MySQL, PEAR and Smarty.
+- Developed the Martial Arts Tournament System (MATS) (link), an online system I used as Director for over 20 national and international tournaments.
+Written using PHP, MySQL, and Smarty.

 The University of Queensland, 2002 – 2008